cypress-io/cypress-documentation/source/guides/core-concepts/retry-ability.md

 - You can add retry-ability to your own {% url "custom commands" custom-commands %}; see {% url 'this pull request to cypress-xpath' https://github.com/cypress-io/cypress-xpath/pull/12/files %} for an example.
 - You can retry any function with attached assertions using this 3rd party plugin {% url cypress-pipe https://github.com/NicholasBoll/cypress-pipe %}.
 - See retry-ability examples in the {% url "Cypress should callback" https://glebbahmutov.com/blog/cypress-should-callback/ %} blog post.
+- To learn how to enable Cypress' test retries functionality, which retries tests that fails up to the configured number, check out the official guide at {% url "Test Retries" test-retries %} for more information.